 Dehydration is another injury that can quietly creep up on you while you’re on the trail.
 Prevention is very important in this case.
 Bring a quality water bottle that is as big as is reasonably possible.

 If you won’t be near water for an extended period of time, consider purchasing a LifeStraw or Aquastiq to purify water on the go as well.
 Even if you aren’t going to be purposefully distant from civilization for too long, it never hurts to have a nifty tool like this available just in case of an emergency.

 Sunburn is extremely common when hiking.
 Avid hikers often feel impervious to the outdoor weather.
 However, nature can be harsh in spite of the breathtaking view it so often offers.

-If you’re going to be out in the sun for a long hike, you must wear sunscreen on any exposed areas of skin.
+If you’re going to be out in the sun for a long hike, you must wear sunscreen on any exposed areas of your skin.
 In addition, set a timer on your phone to remind you to reapply the lotion when it wears off.

-If sun is a concern, it’s also a good idea to wear UV-blocking sunglasses or contact lenses to shield your eyes along with your skin.
+If the sun is a concern, it’s also a good idea to wear UV-blocking sunglasses or contact lenses to shield your eyes along with your skin.